Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

 From here on I want to implement other methods to analyze the trend of the prices.
 For example:
-- Is the price increasing over last hours/days/weeks ?
+- Is the price increasing over the last hours/days/weeks?
 - Is it frequently peaking up/down at some point in the week / at a day

 Also, in regard to investing in / trading with players, I want to calculate automatically
 - the raw value of the players
-- the current profit (minus 5% EA taxes)
+- the current profit (including 5% EA taxes)
 - maybe some prediction when the best moment comes to sell
-- if the profit I hoped for is reached -> then sending me a message that I can sell the players and earn the profit
+- if the profit I hoped for is reached -> then send me a message that I can sell the players and earn the profit

 in the same time steps I execute the scraping.